hangqianjun/mlpz_cnn_deepset/README.md

 - `CNN_photoz-ensemble-pz_challenge_t1/t2.ipyn` running model on the actual data challenge datasets, including pre-training on popcosmos mock for t2.

 Data on nersc:

+To make pz challenge submission:

+- Need to convert the output format (currently mean + std for the ensemble model) to a PDF in qp ensemble format